This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 So how affordable is Bansko?
 Well, to give you some ideas, Snomads, who I arranged my accommodation with following a kind offer, have private rooms from £200-£400, depending on the time of the season, and also offer their chalets for private hire, which is ideal if you have a group who want to get away together.

-But that price doesn’t just include your room for a week, it amazingly also packages up your transfers to/from Sofia airport, breakfast daily, six three-course dinners, unlimited wine and beer with dinner, access to the sauna and hot-tub at the Chalet, and daily transfers to/from the first Gondola with your gear.
+But that price doesn’t just include your room for a week, it amazingly also packages up your transfers to/from Sofia airport (though it’s pretty easy getting to Bansko anyway), breakfast daily, six three-course dinners, unlimited wine and beer with dinner, access to the sauna and hot-tub at the Chalet, and daily transfers to/from the first Gondola with your gear.

 There are also a load of green initiatives at Snomads which I loved, and Bansko is classed as an ‘eco-Ski resort’ – I’ll go into a bit more detail on Snomads and the accommodation shortly.
 Still, I think we can all agree those prices are a far cry from the most famous Italian and French resorts and make for a less substantial initial investment for a first-timer like me.
 It turns out; I wasn’t the only one either.
 A fair few of my Instagram followers messaged to say they have learned to Ski at Bansko and loved it, and a couple had even stayed with Snomads too!